smnorris/cwf_fishpassage/README.md

 This is simply all streams in the network that are:

-- not upstream of a >=100m section of stream of 15% or 20% grade (depending on the species of interest within the watershed group)
 - not upstream of a major dam
+- not upstream of a >=100m section of stream of >=15% or >=20% grade (depending on the species of interest present within the watershed group)
 - not upstream of a subsurface flow line

 To generate: